List of Homeland characters: Sharon Aldright

 Played by Lesli Margherita.
-Sharon Aldright is a follower and the girlfriend of Brett O'Keefe.
+Sharon Aldright is Brett O'Keefe's girlfriend and a producer on his show.
 Following President Keane's crackdown on anyone associated with the government after a failed assassination attempt, O'Keefe and Aldright go on the run, although they continue to transmit videos to the former's followers.
 O'Keefe and Sharon are taken to a safe house where he continues broadcasting and he meets a group of supporters who hang on his every word.
-O'Keefe finds refuge in a furniture store where he can continue his podcasts.
-Upon leaving the store late at night, the police catch up to him but rather than arresting him they tell him that they can take him somewhere safe.
-After they end up taking refuge with some followers, they are tracked down by the FBI and Saul Berenson, newly appointed National Security Advisor to the Keane administration.
-Attempts to convince O'Keefe to come quietly fail so Aldright decides to co-operate and turns herself in.
+Once Saul and his forces find them, and attempts to convince O'Keefe to come quietly fail, Sharon decides to cooperate and turns herself in.